 One to three hours

-Experiences in Honors Scholars Program leadership, such as serving on the Honors Executive Council or the Honors Student Leadership Team, serving as general editor or subject editor of Broaden, etc.
+Experiences in Honors Scholars Program Leadership such as serving on the Honors Executive Council, or as an Honors Student Peer Mentor, or editor of Broaden.

 Offered each semester